gianordoli/bootcamp_2014_code/day_04/README.md

 * Buttons / Boundaries / Collision

 ##Homework:
-Create a mouse driven "text adventure" with a few choices.
+Create a navigable system based on triggering spaces using boolean logic.

+Some Possible Ideas:
+* Make a map based on the path of the cursor - Create a story with mouse position indicating user-choices.
+* Create a ridiculous flowchart